philpagel/ET44.py/README.md

 This should work fine with all devices of the ET44/ET45 series as listed above.
 However, I only have a ET4410 and no way of testing this on the other devices.

+I have seen differently branded devices that look pretty much identical – e.g.
+*Mustool* or *RuoShui* (models 4090A/B/C* and 4091A/B/C).
+If they really are just rebranded, they should also work.
+However, they probably return a different identity string preventing them to be recognized.
+So if you have one of those, please get in touch.

 | Feature                       | Status |